EndPointCorp/end-point-blog/2023/04/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 }
 ```

-Don't worry about the details too much, we'll go over some of them next.
-For now, I just want us to get a sense of what Blazor components look like.

 You can see that we have some C# in the file (enclosed in a [`@code`](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-7.0#code) block) with some event handlers and parameters.
 We also have some markup written with a mixture of HTML and C#.
 This markup has conditionals, wires up click event handlers, renders data from a given record, renders another component, etc. That markup is really just [Razor](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-7.0), a templating language that has been widely used in ASP.NET for a good while now.
 And we also have some top level statements like [`@using`](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-7.0#using) and [`@inject`](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-7.0#inject) for including classes and objects that the component can use.

 As far as CSS goes, [here's how it works](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-7.0): Suppose these are the contents of a file called `Example.razor`.
-The CSS for it would have to be defined in a `Example.razor.css` file sitting right next to it.
+The CSS for it would have to be defined in an `Example.razor.css` file sitting right next to it.
 Syntax wise, this would just be a plain old CSS file.
-One cool thing to mention about it though, is that the CSS within it is visible only to the component.
+One cool thing to mention about it, though, is that the CSS within it is visible only to the component.
 So there's no risk of conflicting rules between components.

 If you're familiar with modern frontend web development and have used frameworks like Vue or React, this should look very familiar to you.
 In fact, I would venture to say this is one of Blazor's most attractive points.
 If you come from that background, and know .NET, it's not that big of a leap to get into Blazor.
-The development experience is very similar as its design shares many concepts with modern JS frameworks.
-They operate under a very similar mental model.
+The development experience is very similar as its design shares many concepts with modern JS frameworks; they operate under a very similar mental model.

 Of course, C# is not JavaScript and .NET is not a browser.
 So there are many differences when it comes to the nitty-gritty mechanics of things.
 So a thorough understanding of the .NET framework and its [libraries](https://learn.microsoft.com/en-us/dotnet/standard/framework-libraries) is also important for mastering Blazor.
-Which, depending on your team's background, it may be a point in favor or against.
+Which, depending on your team's background, may be a point in favor or against.

-## How Blazor works under the hood
+#### How Blazor works under the hood

 As you can probably gather from the previous discussion, Blazor takes control of the entire GUI of the application and puts up a firm layer of abstraction over traditional native web technologies.
 All notion of JavaScript or code executing on a browser environment is greatly de-emphasized.
 In fact, most of Blazor executes in the server.